Floquet theory based on new periodicity concept for hybrid systems involving $q$-difference equations: Introduction

 In \cite{[4]}, DaCunha unified Floquet theory for nonautonomous linear dynamic systems based on Lyapunov transformations by using matrix exponential on time scales (see \cite[Section 5]{[1]}).
 Afterwards, DaCunha and Davis improved the results of \cite{[4]} in \cite{[3]}.
-Note that in \cite{[3]} and \cite{[4]} the authors study Floquet theory only for the additive periodic time scales.
-However, additive periodicity assumption is a strong restriction for the class of time scales on which dynamic equations with periodic solutions can be constructed.
-For instance, the time scale
+Note that the results in \cite{[3]} and \cite{[4]} regarding Floquet theory are valid only on additive periodic time scales.
+This strong restriction prevents investigation of periodicity on very important particular time scales.
+For instance, the $q$-difference equations are established on the time scale

-is not additive periodic.
-Since $q$-difference equations are the dynamic equations constructed on the time scale $\overline{q^{\mathbb{Z}}}$, there is no way to investigate periodic solutions of $q$-difference equations by means of additive periodicity arguments.
+which is not additive periodic.
+Hence, the existing unified Floquet theory does not cover the systems of $q$-difference equations.
 A $q$-difference equation is an equation including a $q$-derivative $D_{q}$, given by

 of its unknown function.
-Notice that the $q-$derivative $D_{q}\left( f\right) $ of a function $f$ turns into ordinary derivative $f^{\prime}$ if we let $q\rightarrow1$.
-As an alternative to difference equations the $q$-difference equations are used for the discretization of differential equations.
-Hence, one may intuitively deduce that if periodicity possible for the solutions of differential equations, then it should be possible to study periodicity of solutions of $q$-difference equations.
+Observe that the $q-$derivative $D_{q}\left( f\right) $ of a function $f$ turns into ordinary derivative $f^{\prime}$ if we let $q\rightarrow1$.
+The theory of $q$-difference equations is a useful tool for the discretization of differential equations used for modeling continuous processes (see e.g. \cite{dobrogovska}, \cite{Malkiewicz}, \cite{ostrovska}, and references therein).
+In \cite{pulita} the author says "\textit{in the }$p-$\textit{adic context, }$q$ \textit{-difference equations are not simply a discretization of solutions of differential equations, but they are actually equal"}.
+We may also refer to \cite{andre} for further discussion about the equivalence between $q$-difference equations and differential equations.
+There is a vast literature on the existence of periodic solutions of differential equations, unlike the existence of periodic solutions of $q$-difference equations.
+Thus, it is of importance to study the existence of periodic solutions of $q$-difference equations.

-In recent years, the shift operators, denoted $\delta_{\pm}\left( s,t\right) $, are introduced to construct delay dynamic equations and a new periodicity concept on time scales.
+In recent years, the shift operators, denoted $\delta_{\pm}\left( s,t\right) $, are introduced to construct delay dynamic equations and a new periodicity concept on time scales (see \cite{[8]}, \cite{shift}, and \cite{[11]}).
 We give a detailed information about the shift operators in further sections.
-We may refer to the studies \cite{[9]}, \cite{[10]}, \cite{[11]} and \cite{[20]} for the basic definitions, properties and some applications of shift operators on time scales.
+We may also refer to the studies \cite{[9]}, \cite{[10]}, and \cite{[11]} for the basic definitions, properties and some applications of shift operators on time scales.
 In particular, we direct the readers to \cite{[8]} for the construction of new periodicity concept on time scales.
 The motivation of new periodicity concept in \cite{[8]} stems from the following ideas: